A Nitrogen-rich AGN Powering a Large Ionizing Bubble at z=8.63: Introduction

-Emission line diagnostics used in those studies are often established with local samples, and thus may not serve as useful as for local studies --- due to the presence of hard ionizing sources, e.g., massive stars in extremely metal poor, high gas density environments \citep[e.g.,][]{cleri25}.
+Emission line diagnostics used in those studies are often established with local samples, and thus may not serve as useful as for local studies --- due to the presence of hard ionizing sources, e.g., massive stars in extremely metal-poor, high gas density environments \citep[e.g.,][]{mazzolari24,cleri25}.
 The lack of wavelength coverage for \hb\ at $z>9.3$ by NIRSpec makes the solid confirmation of broad-line AGN challenging in both examples above.
 In this regard, there exists a need for deep spectroscopic coverage at $>5\,\mu$m by MIRI \citep[e.g.,][]{zavala25} or detailed studies of analogs at slightly lower redshifts \citep[e.g.,][]{rojaz-ruiz25}.

-In this paper, we present a new observation of a previously reported AGN at $z=8.63$, \id, in the sightline of MACS~J1149 at $z=0.54$ (Fig.~\ref{fig:stamp}). \citet{tripodi24} reported \id\ to have AGN characteristic features, including the line broadening in \hb, which supports the presence of a supermassive black hole of $10^8\,M_\odot$, as well as high-ionization UV lines. \id\ was reported to have blue UV and red optical continua, a characteristic spectral feature seen in the little red dot (LRD) population.
-As we see below, a newly taken NIRSpec G140H/F070LP spectrum reveals broad \ly\ emission near the systemic velocity, which, at that redshift, indicates the presence of a large ionizing bubble.
-Our reanalysis of the existing PRISM spectrum reveals the potential enrichment of nitrogen, as represented by its enormously bright \niv\ line.
-In addition to the great sensitivity offered by the observatory, the lens magnification by the foreground cluster allows us to study the properties \id\ with greater sensitivity.
-The paper is outlined as follows: In Sec.~\ref{sec:data}, we present our data reduction and analyses.
-In Sec.~\ref{sec:ana}, we measure the physical properties of \id\ via emission line analysis and spectral energy distribution fitting.
-In Sec.~\ref{sec:disc}, we discuss the nature of \id\ in the context of recent discoveries of luminous, nitrogen-rich galaxies and AGN at $z>6$.
-Where relevant, we adopt the AB magnitude system \citep{oke83,fukugita96}, cosmological parameters of $\Omega_{\rm m}=0.3$, $\Omega_\Lambda=0.7$, $H_0=70\,\kms\, {\rm Mpc}^{-1}$, and the \citet{chabrier03} initial mass function (IMF).
+In this paper, we present a new observation of a previously reported AGN at $z=8.63$, \id, in the sightline of {MACS~J1149.5+2223, hereafter simply MACS~J1149,} at $z=0.54$ (Fig.~\ref{fig:stamp}). \citet{tripodi24} reported \id\ to have AGN characteristic features, including the line broadening in \hb, which supports the presence of a supermassive black hole of $10^8\,M_\odot$, as well as high-ionization UV lines. \id\ was reported to have blue UV and red optical continua, a characteristic spectral feature seen in the little red dot (LRD) population {\citep{matthee23,furtak23,labbe24c,barro24,greene24}}.